AdobeDocs/workfront.en/help/quicksilver/manage-work/tasks/tips-tricks-and-troubleshooting/projected-and-planned-durations-dont-match.md

 product-area: projects
 navigation-topic: tips-tricks-and-troubleshooting-tasks
 title: Projected Duration does not match Planned Duration
-description: You receive the following error message: "The Projected Duration of a Task/ Issue has gone to 0 and does not match the Planned Duration."
+description: "You receive the following error message: "The Projected Duration of a Task/ Issue has gone to 0 and does not match the Planned Duration.""
 ---

 # Projected Duration does not match Planned Duration